 Elderly people are Tibet's living memory and AET considers it its duty to help them.
 As soon as they were able to, the Tibetans have provided the basic needs for their old people.
-Mr Tenzin Rabten is the person in charge at TCV Choglamsar and he is known to everyone visiting it; when asked about old people, he reminds us of the distinctive characteristics of his area: the management of Old People's Homes and elderly people in general is the task of the Department of Home of the Tibetan Central Administration, whereas in Ladakh this management was transferred to TCV in 1975.
+Mr Tenzin Rabten is the person in charge at TCV Choqlamsar and he is known to everyone visiting it; when asked about old people, he reminds us of the distinctive characteristics of his area: the management of Old People's Homes and elderly people in general is the task of the Department of Home of the Tibetan Central Administration. whereas in Ladakh management was transferred to TCV in 1975.

 There are about 400 elderly people all together, 39 of whom are at Choglamsar old people's home, which can be visited (as soon as you leave the village main road and take the road to SOS TCV School, it is on the left side) and 17 former nomads are at the old people's home of Nyoma, higher in altitude, in the Jhangthang.

 The rest of the old people, sometimes severely physically affected, live with their families who are scattered in the different refugee camps.
 Every month, Mr Rabten-la and a bursar distribute 300 Indian Ruppees to each old person as pocket money.
 The rest of the allocation is devoted to clothes, food and medicine.
 As soon as hospitalization and surgery or housing improvement are concerned, it is necessary to raise specific funds.

-I was present at such a distribution on the morning of July 17th, and Mr Tenzin Rabten asked me to take photos to be sent to the old people's sponsors the following winter.
+was present at such distribution on the morning of July 17th, and Mr Tenzin Rabten asked me to take photos to be sent to the old people's sponsors the following winter.
 As many of them are unable to read and write, they have to leave their thumbprints as signatures.
-Younger handicapped or retarded adults, who are unable to earn a living, are also included in this category.
-When I was in Agling with Mr Rabten-la, some TCV secretaries had also accomplished the same task in other areas around Choglamsar.
+Younger handi-capped or retarded adults, who are unable to earn a living, are also included in this category.
+When I was in Agling with Mr Rabten-la, some TCV secre-taries had also accomplished the same task in other areas around Choglamsar.
 As for those who did not arrive in time, they can always come to the TCV Choglamsar and settle the situation later.

-P 14 EXTRA HELP FOR ELDERLY PEOPLE
+Two old-age ladies in Agling refugee camp (Ladakh)

+Cash distribution in Agling, with Tenzin Rabten

+In Choglamsar with SonamYoudon

+Extra help for elderly people

-- © Martine Giraudon.
-TseringWangdu and his sponsor's mail.
-In Dhobi. - © Martine Giraudon.
-Kunchok Choephel, 80 years old. - © Monique Piat.
+Tsering Wangdu and his sponsor's mail.
+In Dhobi.

+Kunchok Choephel, 80 years old

 At Kalimpong old people's home, Sikkim.

-At the Department of Home of the Tibetan Central Administration in exile in Dharamsala, I was glad to meet again Mrs Dolma Shosur, assistant secretary in charge of Old People's Homes (OPH) which means about 15 of them in India, in Nepal and in Bhutan.
+At the Department of Home of the Tibetan Central Administration in exile in Dharamsala, I was glad to meet again Mrs Dolma Shosur, assistant secretary in charge of Old Homes (OPH) which means about 15 of them in India. in Nepal and in Bhutan.
 These OPH are of various sizes: in Dharamsala, there are 156 old people, whereas only 25 in Chauntra, and the largest one is in Mundgod, South India, with 200 old people.
 In Herbertpur, near Dehradun, the OPH has a capacity of 120 beds, and accepts only men, all of whom are former Tibetan soldiers in the Special Frontier Force (SFF) of the Indian army.